 We offer a FREE legally approved Will Kit worth £100 to all policyholders.
 The kit will help you to put together a free, legally sound will from the comfort of your own home.
 You can use your will to write in any specific funeral wishes you have as well as information on the allocation of your assets.

 Speak to your family

 It can be a difficult conversation, to say the least, but being direct with your family about your funeral wishes can help clear up confusion and make things less stressful for the ones you love.

 As you can see, there are lots of alternative funeral options available to you and it’s possible to have the send-off you deserve with some careful planning.
-Nobody wants to fear the potential costs of such a funeral which is why British Seniors is here to help with our over 50s Life Insurance.
+Nobody wants to fear the potential costs of such a funeral which is why British Seniors is here to help with our Funeral Insurance Plans.
 You’re guaranteed to be accepted if you’re a UK resident aged 50-80.